* Represented California in the House of Representatives from 1975-2015

 * Co-sponsored a 2009 bill calling for the creation of a “[cap-and-trade](../viewSubCategory.asp?id=826)” arrangement mandating reductions in greenhouse gas emissions

 Born in Los Angeles, California on September 12, 1939, Henry Arnold Waxman earned a B.A. in political science from UCLA in 1961 and a J.D. from UCLA Law School in 1964.
 He served three terms in the California Assembly from 1969 until 1974, at which time he was elected to represent California’s 30th Congressional District.
-He went on to serve in the U.S. House of Representatives for the next 40 years.
+Waxman then went on to serve for the next 40 years in the U.S. House of Representatives, where he was also a longtime member of the Congressional Progressive Caucus.

 A leading financial backer of Waxman’s many political campaigns was the American Association for Justice, formerly known as the Association of Trial Lawyers of America.
 Waxman also drew strong support from the members and political action committees of large and powerful labor unions like AFSCME and the SEIU.

 In addition, Waxman received the endorsement of the Democratic Socialists of America.

 In the 1980s, Waxman worked to expand eligibility for Medicaid, which provides health insurance to low-income people.

 In 1990, Waxman played a major role in passing an update to the Clean Air Act.
 This 1990 law basically mandated that gasoline be mixed with one of two fuel additives: MTBE, which has since been banned in 25 states for contaminating groundwater, or ethanol, which is now widely regarded as a corporate-welfare boondoggle that harms the environment.

 In the late 1990s, Waxman helped create the Children’s Health Insurance Program (CHIP), which extended insurance to children from low-income families that earned too much to qualify for Medicaid.